Give yourself a pat on the back- you’ve got an interview for that perfect science job!

-Many employers will ask competency based questions during interview.
-Competency based interview questions tend to focus on a specific skill or competency that they are looking for.
+Many employers will ask competency based questions during interview, which tend to focus on a specific skill or competency that they are looking for.
 Typical questions include:

-- Give me an example of when you have had to organise something?
+- Can you give me an example of when you have had to organise something?

-- Give me an example of when you have had to plan your time effectively?
+- Can you give me an example of when you have had to plan your time effectively?

-- Give me an example of when you have worked as part of a team?
+- Can you give me an example of when you have worked as part of a team?

-- What experience have you gained in the scientific industry?
+- What relevant experience have I gained in the scientific industry?

-- What are your strengths?
-How can your strengths be applied to the role?
+- What are my strengths?
+How can my strengths be applied to this role?

 - What skills are required for the job?
-Do you have any experience that demonstrates that you have these skills?
+Do I have any experience that demonstrates that I have these skills?

 3. Look the Part

 It is a good idea to decide what you are going to wear in advance of your interview – you should plan it no later than one day before where possible.
-You would benefit from finding out from your recruiter the culture and dress code of the organisation and dress accordingly, if not a little smarter.
+You would benefit from finding out from your recruiter what the culture and dress code are within the organisation, and dress to match them (if not a little smarter).
 Remember that less is more.
 After all, you want to be remembered for the right reasons.
 Find out how to dress to impress at an interview here.

 4. Don’t be late!

 Prior to the interview it is advisable to do a test run.
 This will eliminate the stress of getting lost or being late on the day, and therefore leaving a bad impression on the employer.
 It is a good idea to arrive ten minutes before the interview is due to start and allow enough time in case you get stuck in traffic.
 Read our advice on planning the journey to your interview here.

 Wondering how your interview went and whether you have done enough to secure the role?
 Find 14 signs that it went well here.